percona/postgres/contrib/pg_tde/documentation/docs/test.md

-# Test pg_tde
+# Validate Encryption with pg_tde

-Enabling `pg_tde` extension for a database creates the table access method `tde_heap` .
-This access method enables you to encrypt the data.
+After enabling the `pg_tde` extension for a database, you can begin encrypting data using the `tde_heap` table access method.

 ## Encrypt data in a new table